lvgl/lv_demos/README.md

-⚠️ This library is now obsolete.
+⚠️ This library is now obsolete as demos have been merged into the lvgl repository.
 Please use https://github.com/lvgl/lvgl/tree/master/demos instead. ⚠️

 # Demos for LVGL